 Professor, Clinician, and Internationally-Recognized Expert in Suicidology

-Dr. Jobes has served as a research consultant to the Centers for Disease Control and Prevention and has been a consultant to the Institute of Medicine of the National Academy of Sciences, the National Institute of Mental Health, the FBI, the National Security Agency, the Department of Defense, and the Department of Veterans Affairs.
-Dr. Jobes is a member of the Scientific Council and the Public Policy Council of the American Foundation for Suicide Prevention (AFSP) and is a Fellow of the American Psychological Association.
+Dr. Jobes has served as a consultant to numerous federal and national organizations, including the Centers for Disease Control and Prevention, the National Academy of Medicine, the National Institute of Mental Health, the Federal Bureau of Investigation, the Department of Defense, and the Department of Veterans Affairs.
+He also served as a Highly Qualified Expert to the U.S. Army’s Intelligence and Security Command.

 Office Hours

-Hosted once per quarter, Office Hours provide an opportunity for CAMS-Trained clinicians to meet with Dr. Jobes.
+Hosted once per quarter, Office Hours provide an opportunity for CAMS Trained™ clinicians to meet with Dr. Jobes.

 If you are CAMS Trained but not yet on our locator, join today to be invited to the next Office Hours.